browserengineering/book/book/preface.md

 But web browsers are still opaque, not just to students but to industry programmers and even to researchers.
-This book dissipates this mystery by systematically explaining all major components of a modern web browser.
+This book dissipates that mystery by systematically explaining all major components of a modern web browser.